Skip to main content

 Physical therapist removing a person's shoe.

-Your feet are among your most important body parts.
-They get you where you want to go, help you stay healthy through physical activity, and provide freedom of movement.
-However, it’s easy to take your feet for granted — until you have an injury or problem.
+Your feet are one of your most important body parts.
+They get you where you want to go and help you stay healthy through physical activity.
+However, it's easy to take your feet for granted — until you have an injury or problem.

 Foot health is important for everyone.
-Most of us don’t think a lot about foot care, but it’s essential to prevent foot health issues to keep your whole body healthy.
-Foot health is even more vital for people with diabetes.
+Most of us don't think much about foot care, but preventing foot health issues can help keep your whole body healthy.
+Foot health is even more important for people with diabetes.

-Physical therapists provide the following six tips to help you improve or maintain your foot health and the freedom to move.
+Physical therapists provide the following six tips to help you improve or maintain your foot health and your freedom to move.

 Wash your feet daily in lukewarm water.
 Avoid using hot or cold water.
-Water that is too hot or too cold can damage your skin, especially in people with diabetes who have decreased skin sensation.
+Water that is too hot or too cold can damage your skin, especially if you have diabetes or a decreased feeling in your skin.
 Use a soft washcloth or sponge and gentle soap.
-Then, rinse thoroughly and dry your feet completely before donning socks and shoes.
+Then, rinse and dry your feet thoroughly before putting on socks and shoes.

-When our feet sweat, moisture gets held against our skin by most socks.
-Socks that are bunched up or too tight around the ankles or calf also can cause irritation or problems.
-The American College of Foot and Ankle Surgeons warns that having diabetes increases the risk of developing a wide range of foot problems.
-People with diabetes should consider special socks designed with extra cushioning and moisture-wicking fiber.
+When our feet sweat, that sweat gets held against our skin by most socks.
+Socks that are bunched up or too tight around the ankles or lower leg can cause irritation or problems.
+People with diabetes should consider special socks with extra cushioning and sweat-drying materials.

-Check your feet for blisters, redness, small cuts, or cracked skin.
-If you can’t see the bottom of your feet, use a hand mirror with magnification.
+Check your feet for blisters, redness, minor cuts, or cracked skin.
+Use a hand mirror if you can't see the bottom of your feet.
 If you notice any problems, contact a doctor or physical therapist.
 Never ignore a problem with your feet.
 If you have diabetes, check your feet daily.

 Keep your nails trimmed, but not too short.
-Nails that are cut too short can become ingrown and cause soreness or infection.
+Nails that are cut too short can cause soreness or infection.
 It is best to cut nails straight across and then carefully file the edges.
 If you cannot cut your own nails, a podiatrist can assist.
-If you use a nail salon, make sure to tell them to be careful not to cut your toenails too short or injure your skin during filing.
+If you use a nail salon, tell them to be careful not to cut your toenails too short or injure your skin during filing.

-A physical therapist can help ensure that your shoes fit properly for general wear or sports-specific activities and recommend shoes or shoe inserts (orthotics) for proper support.
+A physical therapist can help ensure that your shoes fit properly for general wear or sports-specific activities.
+They also can recommend shoes or shoe inserts (orthotics) for proper support.

 Keep your skin soft and healthy by moisturizing every night.
 This can help prevent itching or cracking.
 Avoid putting lotion between your toes.

 Regular physical activity and proper nutrition are keys to preventing type 2 diabetes and maintaining appropriate blood sugar levels.
-Whether you have diabetes or not, it is important to get the recommended amount of daily physical activity to prevent and manage many chronic conditions and diseases.
+Whether you have diabetes or not, getting the recommended amount of daily physical activity is important to prevent and manage many chronic conditions and diseases.

-If you need help getting started with a physical activity plan to improve your health and prevent chronic conditions, or if you already have diabetes, a physical therapist can help.
-A physical therapist can design a safe and effective exercise program and treatment plan specific to your needs and goals, and help you manage diabetes-related issues affecting your feet and overall health.
+If you need help starting a physical activity plan to improve your health and prevent chronic conditions, or if you already have diabetes, a physical therapist can help.
+A physical therapist can design a safe and effective exercise program and treatment plan specific to your needs and goals and help you manage diabetes-related issues affecting your feet and overall health.

 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.